JosephPrichard/tictacgo/README.md

 # Tic Tac Go
-A grpc server and client to play tic tac toe written using Go and sqlc.
+A grpc server to play tic tac toe written using Go and sqlc.

 ### Build & Execution